 ***Leak Performance When Lying Down***

-This is the detail that matters most overnight.
-Both products outperform pull-ups for heavy wetting, because the taped construction allows a closer, more adjustable fit around the legs and waist.
-However, no taped brief is immune from leaks if the fit is poor or the absorbency is exceeded.
+Both products outperform pull-ups for heavy wetting due to their taped construction, which allows a closer, adjustable fit.
+However, leaks can occur if fit is poor or absorbency is exceeded.

-For front sleepers and side sleepers, the Molicare Slip Maxi’s cuff design tends to perform slightly better in independent user feedback, holding fluid at the sides more consistently.
-For back sleepers, the extended rear panel of the Abena Abri-Form S4 gives it an edge — there is more absorbent material in the right place when the child is supine.
-Sleep position and leak location are more connected than most people realise; this guide to prone vs supine sleep position explains the physics.
+For front and side sleepers, Molicare’s cuff design tends to perform slightly better, containing fluid at the sides.
+For back sleepers, the extended rear panel of the Abena S4 offers an advantage—more absorbent material is in the right place when lying supine.
+Sleep position influences leak location more than many realise; see [this guide to sleep positions and bedwetting](https://www.sleepsecurenights.com/prone-vs-supine-sleep-position-and-bedwetting-why-how-your-child-sleeps-determines-where-they-leak/).

 ***Absorbency: Realistic Overnight Volumes***